artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ![](../../img/setup19.PNG)

-After we've done that it's time to import the Decred release key into our keyring, so we can use it to check the validity of documents signed with it.
+After we've done that, it's time to import the Decred release key into our keyring, so we can use it to check the validity of documents signed with it.
 We can import the key with the following command

 ```